 A lot of time has been spent over the years learning about dog behavior, training dogs, teaching dogs, and understanding dogs.
 Most people understand basic dog language and behavior but do not recognize basic cat behavior.
 Dogs have expressive faces and body language that we can read pretty accurately.
 They wag their tails, make different noises to alert us to their moods, and easily follow basic commands in order to please us.

-But there is a growing belief that cats are as expressive as dogs.
-It’s just that we misunderstand or don’t see what they’re trying to communicate.
+Cats, on the other hand, are usually known more for their emotional vagueness and being standoffish.
+But there is a growing belief that cats are just as expressive as dogs and we misunderstand or don’t see what or how they’re trying to communicate.

 When it comes to cats, meows and tail waves can mean a lot of things.
 With each purr, yowl, or even blink, felines are actually trying to communicate with you.
 For the increasing number of pet owners who want to connect with their often-aloof cats, experts say there’s something to gain from those attempts at communication.
 Cats are very independent so they are easily misunderstood but that doesn’t mean you can’t find out why your cat is doing something, like acting crazy all of a sudden.

 No matter the breed, all cats have moments when they run across a room, meow like crazy, and act as though they are on a racetrack being chased.
 They dart about, faster and faster, looking all over the place and then suddenly stop in their tracks.

 This wild behavior is sometimes referred to as the "midnight crazies" when it happens at night.
 Your cat may entertain themselves with wild activity or jump on your bed to paw at your feet, elbows, hair and face to get you to join in on the fun.
 The reasons for this amusing and wild behavior can vary.